No Time to Die (1958 film): Production

+Development

 The film was initially based on a 1954 novel of the same name by Ronald Kemp, but later received a different script unrelated to the novel with the exception of the title and the setting.

 Warwick Productions bought the film rights in 1955 and tried to get Montgomery Clift to star.
 Sy Bartlett was assigned to write the script.

-In March 1957 Merle Miller was hired to rewrite the script.
+In March 1957, Merle Miller was hired to rewrite the script.
 Then Richard Maibaum did a draft.
 The script eventually became about five Allied soldiers, two Englishmen, a Pole, an American and an Australian, who escape an Italian POW camp in the Second World War.

-Alan Ladd was mentioned as a possibility as star.
-In April 1957 Terence Young arrived in Hollywood to find two American leading men for the film.
+Alan Ladd, who had made several pictures for Warwick, was mentioned as a possibility as star.
+In April 1957, Terence Young arrived in Hollywood to find two American leading men for the film.
 Van Johnson, who had just made a film with Young, was a leading contender.
-Jeff Chandler turned down the role (and fee of $200,000).

-In August 1957 Victor Mature signed a two-picture contract with Warwick, No Time to Die and The Man Inside.
+Jeff Chandler turned down the role of Sergeant David Thatcher (and fee of $200,000).
+In August 1957, Victor Mature signed a two-picture contract with Warwick, No Time to Die and The Man Inside.

+Filming

-In September, Mature left England for six weeks of location filming in the Libyan Desert, near Tripoli.
+The film was the first made by Warwick Films after it greatly cut back on its expenses.
+It was shot over eleven weeks starting 15 August.
+There were six weeks of location filming in the Libyan Desert, near Tripoli.
 The Queens Bays Tank Regiment assisted in production of the film.

 No Time to Die featured authentic war time Cromwell tanks as well as post-war Centurions and Charioteers as both British and German tanks.
-In the opening battle Leo Genn commands an AEC Armoured Car and wears the beret of the Cherry Pickers.
+In the opening battle, Sergeant Kendall (Leo Genn) commands an AEC armoured car and wears the beret of the Cherry Pickers.
 Sean Kelly was a South African actor who had been signed by Warwick to a seven-year contract.
 It was the last in a seven-picture commitment between Warwick and Columbia.
+When the film was initially released in the United States, it was 20 minutes shorter than the version released in the United Kingdom.

 Reception

+Box office

 Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
-When the film was initially released in the United States, it was 20 minutes shorter than the version released in the United Kingdom.